6 Civil War Haunts

 Chattanooga has kept its Civil War past alive through a number of historic sites that are either on the Tennessee River or within a few miles of it.
 They include:

-* Chattanooga National Cemetery The nation's second-largest military cemetery is a short taxi ride from the waterfront, with vistas toward Lookout Mountain and Missionary Ridge.
-About 12,800 soldiers who died in nearby Civil War battles are interred, along with thousands of U.S. soldiers from other wars -- and even German POWs from World War I and World War II.
+The nation’s second-largest military cemetery is a short taxi ride from the waterfront, with vistas toward Lookout Mountain and Missionary Ridge.
+About 12,800 soldiers who died in nearby Civil War battles are interred, along with thousands of U.S. soldiers from other wars — and even German POWs from World War I and World War II.
 Go to: www.cem.va.gov/CEM/cems/nchp/chattanooga.asp

 Tennessee-Tombigbee: One Sweet Shortcut